 - Agree to the terms and conditions.

 As a reminder, I do not recommend buying points just to buy them—whether they are on sale or not.
 I also do not recommend buying them just because it seems like a good deal.

 You'll want to make sure that you have a redemption line up before buying points.
 Run the calculations and make sure that buying points will benefit you!

 Yes.
 They can be purchased from the Marriott Buy Points portal through their website.

 How much does it cost to buy Marriott points?

 Marriott Points cost 1.25 cents each at the standard rate.
 Every 1,000 points you buy will cost you $12.50.

 How much does it cost to buy 2,000 Marriott Points?

-You can buy as low as 2,000 Marriott Bonvoy Points and as many as 100,000 points for $1,250.
+You can buy as low as 1,000 Marriott Bonvoy Points for $12.50 and as many as 100,000 points for $1,250.
 You can buy up to 100,000 points per year.

 How do I buy Marriott Bonvoy Points?